-The Company believes to be the leading neutral telecom infrastructure operator in Europe, operating 18%, 22%, 6%, 1%, 6% and 21% of telecom infrastructures in Spain, Italy, the Netherlands, the United Kingdom, France and Switzerland, respectively, as of December 31, 2018 (source: Arthur D. Little, latest available data).
+The Company believes to be the leading neutral telecom infrastructure operator in Europe, operating 19%, 21%, 5%, 2%, 6%, 40% and 9% of the telecom infrastructures in Spain, Italy, the Netherlands, the United Kingdom, France, Switzerland and Ireland, respectively (source: Arthur D. Little, latest available data).
 The Company has increased the number of sites since 2014 becoming a more prominent player in the market.

-The Company believes to be the leading wireless operator in Spain, Switzerland and the Netherlands and also second best player in Italy and France with nationwide scale and growing platform.
+The Company believes to be the leading neutral wireless operator in Spain, Italy, France, Switzerland and the Netherlands.

-The Company has substantial scale with a portfolio of 8,718 infrastructures in Spain, as of December 31, 2018 and had demonstrated a history of leadership through co-location on telecom and broadcast infrastructures and dedicated telecom wireless infrastructures.
-In Italy, the Company believes to be the leading neutral telecom infrastructure operator with a unique portfolio of 9,771 infrastructures (as of December 31, 2018) spread over the Italian territory with attractive locations.
+The Company has substantial scale with a portfolio of 8,832 infrastructures in Spain, as of June 30, 2019 and had demonstrated a history of leadership through co-location on telecom and broadcast infrastructures and dedicated telecom wireless infrastructures.
+In Italy and Switzerland, the Company believes to be the leading neutral telecom infrastructure operator with a unique portfolio of 9,881 infrastructures (as of June 30, 2019) spread over the Italian territory with attractive locations, which will be increased by approximately 2,200 additional infrastructures following the closing of the Iliad Acquisition, and a unique portfolio of 2,480 infrastructures (as of June 30, 2019) spread over the Swiss territory with attractive locations, which will be increased by approximately 2,800 additional infrastructures following the closing of the Salt Acquisition.